heyalexej/awesome-images/README.md

 Contributing
 ------------

 I want this to become a truly awesome resource.
 Devs should be able to take a look and choose a great resource without googling for hours.

-If you have any suggestions on how to make this better, open an issue.
-If you have a resource to contribute, make a pull request.
+* If you have any suggestions on how to make this better, open an issue.
+* If you have a resource to contribute, make a pull request.
 	Please just use `add resource.com` in your commit message.
+* Please keep the format in alphabetical order.
+	* In vim: Select the lines to be sorted in "Visual Line" mode with `Shift + V` and invoke the "sort" function with `:sort`.
+	* In SublimeText: Just select the lines to be sorted and hit F5.

-Make sure the provider isn't some EvilCorp™ that'll send nice letters with a hefty price tag through their attorneys later on.
+Please make sure the provider isn't some EvilCorp™ that'll send nice letters with a hefty price tag through their attorneys later on.

 ToDo